Denuwanweerakkody/Automated-Defects-Identification-System-in-Printed-Circuit-Boards-Using-CNN-/README.md

 step 02 - create pcbdetection.PT and downloard it.
-step 03 - make a new folder and create a path and open cmd on that exact path. step 04 - pip install inference-sdk pillow, open-cv python and defect_detectorapp.
+step 03 - make a new folder and create a path and open cmd on that exact path. step 04 - pip install inference-sdk pillow, open-cv python and defect_detectorapp. step 05 - creat a roboflow platform and creat a cloudbased interface.